rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 image: /images/NodeAndRel.png
 title: Getting Started
 position: 1.02
+description:
 content_markdown: >-
   ###### Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to query data from the Technopedia database.<br>

   You can only make GET API requests.
 Examples of API GET requests and MATCH statements are provided throughout this guide.
   Typically Mac and Linux users have cURL installed, and Windows users most likely have to install cURL.
+You can also use a third-party API client, such as Postman to send API requests.

-  ###### The base URL for all queries by using the API is: https://v6.technopedia.com/ <br>
+  ###### The base URL for all API queries is: https://v6.technopedia.com/ <br>